arillo/meteor-astronomy-softremove-behavior/README.md

-# Meteor Astronomy softremove behaviour
+# Meteor Astronomy softremove behavior

 ## About
 This behavior adds to fields to the schema `removed` and `removedAt`. `removed` will be a boolean marked true and `removedAt` will be filled with the current date on document remove.
 If you want to softremove an element just call softRemove() instead of remove()